hoprnet/ethereum-provider/README.md

 Installation
 ------------

-- Specify inventory hosts at your will by modifying [hosts.yaml](./inventories/stage/hosts.yaml)
+- Specify inventory hosts names at your will by modifying [hosts.yaml](./inventories/stage/hosts.yaml)

 - Install requirements